-The Mission of the Associate of Science Degree Program is to educate students to become competent radiographers who can serve the needs of a diverse patient population in an ethical and compassionate manner.
-Our basics goals are to:
+The mission of the Associate of Science Degree Program in Radiologic Technology is to educate students to become competent entry-level radiologic technologists who have the technical knowledge and procedural ability to serve the needs of a diverse patient population in an ethical and compassionate manner while inspiring continuous learning.

 Students will be clinically and technically prepared to enter the current job market.

 Students will communicate effectively in the work care setting.

 Students will demonstrate critical thinking and problem-solving skills in the performance of their duties.

 The Radiographic and Imaging Program is a continuous 24-month program which begins each year in the Summer Semester.
 The program is designed to prepare a radiographer to perform all diagnostic procedures in a Radiography department, as well as other health settings.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology, (312) 704-5300, and the California Department of Public Health, (916) 323-2786.
 JRCERT accreditation qualifies all graduates of the RT Program to take the California Diagnostic Radiography Exam (CRT) and the American Registry of Radiologic Technology (ARRT) Diagnostic Radiography Certification Examination (provided they have not been convicted of a felony).
 Anyone convicted of a misdemeanor or felony must pre-apply to the ARRT before entering the program to assure that they will be able to take the national certification examination upon completion of the program.